Gang Related – The Soundtrack

 Gang Related – The Soundtrack is a soundtrack for the Jim Kouf's 1997 crime film Gang Related.
 It was released on October 7, 1997, through Death Row Records, making it their first album to be distributed by Priority Records after Interscope Records dropped Death Row from their label.
 Production was handled by several record producers, including Daz Dillinger, Quincy Jones III, Binky Mack and Bud'da among others.
 The album features contributions by the likes of CJ Mac, J-Flexx, Tha Realest, members of Dogg Pound, Outlawz, Westside Connection, four songs by the supporting actor Tupac Shakur, and also marked the first national rap debut of Kansas City rapper Tech N9ne.
-The soundtrack peaked at #2 on the Billboard 200 albums chart in the US, and was eventually certified 2× Platinum by the Recording Industry Association of America.
+The soundtrack peaked at #2 on the Billboard 200 albums chart in the US behind The Velvet Rope by Janet Jackson, and was eventually certified 2× Platinum by the Recording Industry Association of America.

 This soundtrack along with 3 others (Above the Rim, Murder Was the Case & Gridlock'd) released on Death Row is packaged in a 4-disc set called The Death Row Archives [The Soundtracks].